Steve-Fenton/Katelyn/README.md

  - `-searchExpression` If specified, a regular expression that fails a page if matched

+ - `-partnerSites` A comma-separated list of addresses that can be treated as "internal" _this should only be websites you own_

 For example, with everything specified:

     Katelyn CrawlWith